 COUNCIL MEMBER JOSHUA WHITFIELD

 City Council Service: Elected in November 2013 to fill vacant council seat and serve remainder of term.
 Elected November 2014.

 Community Vision: Generation of new revenue through limited growth, continue sound fiscal policies, a networked and safer community.

 Background: Josh moved to Waterford with his parents at the age of four.
 He attended Moon Elementary School, Waterford Middle School, Hickman Middle School and Graduated in 2005 from Hughson High School.
 Josh served in the United States Army as a Cavalry Scout from 2005 till 2009.
 Josh has received the Purple Heart and Bronze Star medals during his service.
-After returning from the Army, Josh purchased a home in Waterford.
-He served for four years as the Waterford Youth Basketball League Director and has served for three years as a Waterford High School Football Assistant, which he continues to do today.
-In 2008 Josh was inducted into the Space Camp Hall of Fame for his military service and his time with the facilities Aviation Challenge Program.
+After returning home from the Army, he served for four years as the Waterford Youth Basketball League Director and has served for four years as a Waterford High School Football Assistant Coach, which he continues to do today.
+In 2015 he became the Athletic Director and Varsity Girls Basketball Coach at Waterford High School.
+In 2008, Josh was inducted into the Space Camp Hall of Fame for his military service and his time with the Aviation Challenge Program.
 Josh has been a leader in advocating for local Veterans and Veterans issues.
 He was recognized as the 25th Assembly District’s Veteran of the Year in 2011.
 Josh now works in the Public Affairs arena for Meridian Pacific, a national public affairs firm.
 Josh is a proud supporter of Disabled American Veterans, Wounded Warrior Project, Relay for Life and Alzheimer’s Research Foundation.

-Community Involvement: Tuolumne River Recreational League Treasurer, Waterford Chamber of Commerce Member, Waterford High School Football Program Assistant, Waterford Youth Basketball League Director (4 Years), San Joaquin Area Veterans Issues Advocate,
+Community Involvement: Waterford High School Athletic Director, Waterford High School Girls Basketball Head Coach, Waterford High School Football Assistant Coach, Waterford Youth Basketball League Director (2008-2012), Veterans Issues Advocate,